Graduate Diploma of Accounting

 An associate degree or a three-year diploma from a section 1 Institution in China

-Academic IELTS overall score of at least 6.0 overall, with at least 6.0 in writing and no score below 5.5 (or equivalent grades)
+Academic IELTS score of at least 6.0 overall, with 6.0 in writing and no score below 5.5 (or equivalent grades) in other bands.

 Find out more about our English language and academic entry requirements.